 6. Customer Marketing Team

-- Customer Marketing Manager: Develops campaigns for product adoption, feature engagement, and upsell opportunities.
+- Customer Marketing Manager: Owns product adoption campaigns, lifecycle messaging, and upsell support

-- Community Manager: Builds user communities and engages brand advocates.
+- Community Manager: Builds customer engagement and advocacy programs

-- Customer Success Content Specialist: Focused on creating onboarding guides, help center articles, self-service hub articles, and product tutorials.
+- Customer Success Content Specialist: Produces onboarding guides, tutorials, help center content, and educational assets

 Related: SaaS SEO Budgets